An overly industrial steampunk power controller.

 1870° F

-The meter at left was originally a temperature meter, connected to a ceramic-clad thermocouple.
+The meter on the left side was originally a temperature meter connected to a ceramic-clad thermocouple.
 I have replaced it with an AC voltmeter, albeit (as sharp eyed analysts will have seen) a 400 Hz model.
 Well, actually one old enough to be a 400 cycles per second AC voltmeter.

 The power switch is closed, energizing the relay and illuminating the indicator lamp.
 The autotransformer has dialed up an input voltage of about 70 VAC, gently illuminating the lamps.
 With that plus the DVD/CD player driving the stereo receiver and thereby the speakers, and a second DVD player simply powered up, the total system current is still well under 1.0 ampere.